bhtucker/agents/readme.md

 handle the message.
 Most importantly, by comparing feature vectors of the recipient to those of its adjacencies.
 (Assuming that agents with similar features are closer in the network.)

+## Installing

+If you have your numeric computing dependencies in order (ie libgfortran or gcc), simply `clone` the repo and `pip install .` from the project root.

+This project uses `matplotlib`, so you may need to consult the [FAQ](matplotlib.org/faq/virtualenv_faq.html) if you're using virtualenv.

+If you're using or would like to use `conda`, you may prefer to use the `conda install` command from `.travis.yml`, and then only use `pip` for `requirements-travis.txt`.

+## Contributing

+The modular implementation should make it possible for contributors to add new learning methods or network features.

+The recommended contribution path is making a branch, trying out your feature in a script (see `/scripts`), and then discussing with an existing contributor or, if you feel comfortable, implementing it into `abm`.
+The next step would be an `analysis` script showing how this addition affects performance, adding `tests` to cover your additions, and a pull request.